amd/aocl-data-analytics/README-Release.txt

  - load data from memory by reading CSV files or using the in-built da_datastore object

- - preprocess the data by removing missing values, standardizing, and selecting certain subsets of the data, before extracting contiguous arrays of data from the da_datastore objects
+ - pre-process the data by removing missing values, standardizing, and selecting certain subsets of the data, before extracting contiguous arrays of data from the da_datastore objects

  - data processing (e.g. principal component analysis, linear model fitting, etc.)

 C++ example programs can be found in the `examples` folder of your installation.